Running Boundary Condition: Introduction

 In the actual real world, however, there is no point-like structure at all energy scale: Point impurity may be an atom, which has its own actual size and is spatially extended but it can be approximated by a point when one limits to consider energy scale small enough compared to the actual size of the atom; Zero-thickness brane may be a nonzero-thickness brane, which should be realized as solitonic configuration of string theory and has its own spatial extent but it could be approximated to zero-thickness when one limits to consider energy scale much below the thickness of brane.
 Point interactions and hence corresponding boundary conditions must be effective descriptions of actual finite range interactions valid for the energy scale much below the size of localized interactions.

 The concept behind the above paragraph is the following naive expectation; that is, any short-ranged interaction could be approximated by a point interaction in the long-wavelength limit.
 In order to get detailed information about what the localized interaction is, we need to use a probe particle whose de Broglie wavelength is shorter than the size of the localized interaction.
 In other words, the longer the probe particle's wavelength is, the less information we can get about the short-ranged interaction.
-This naive consideration leads to the following elementary question: \textit{``Does there exist any universality classes of short-ranged interactions whose long-wavelength limits appear to be the same?''}, or, equivalently, \textit{``Dose there exist any universality classes of boundary conditions whose low-energy limit reduces to the same?''} In this paper we would like to try to argue this by investigating the renormalization group (RG) flow of boundary conditions.
+This naive consideration leads to the following elementary question: \textit{``Do there exist any universality classes of short-ranged interactions whose long-wavelength limits appear to be the same?''}, or, equivalently, \textit{``Do there exist any universality classes of boundary conditions whose low-energy limit reduces to the same?''} In this paper we would like to try to argue this by investigating the renormalization group (RG) flow of boundary conditions.

-As the simplest yet nontrivial setting, however, in this paper we will concentrate ourselves to one-particle quantum mechanics in one spatial dimension.
-As we will see in the rest of the paper, this simple setting allows us to derive the RG flow of boundary conditions exactly.
+As the simplest yet nontrivial setting, however, in this paper we will concentrate ourselves to one-particle quantum mechanics in one spatial dimension.\footnote{In the context of two-dimensional quantum field theory on a manifold with boundaries, RG flow which interpolates distinct scale-independent boundary conditions (or conformal boundary states) has been studied under the field of boundary conformal field theory; see for short review Ref.~\citen{Graham:2000si} and references therein.} As we will see in the rest of the paper, this simple setting allows us to derive the RG flow of boundary conditions exactly.

 To begin with, let us imagine one-dimensional quantum mechanics for a single spinless particle on $\mathbb{R}$ in the presence of a single localized potential centered at the origin, whose spatial extent is characterized by a length scale $a$.
 In the long-wavelength limit $\lambda \gg a$ with $\lambda$ being the de Broglie wavelength of a probe particle, any localized potential could be approximated by a point interaction at the origin.
 In this limit where $a$ plays a role of physical cutoff, a particle we consider would freely propagate in the bulk yet interact only at the origin.
 The time-independent Schr\"odinger equation describing this situation must be as follows: